IMB11/android-modrinth-dashboard/README.md

 pnpm install
 pnpm run build
 npx cap sync
-npx cap run android
+npx cap run android/ios
 ```

 If you want to build an apk, you will need to open the `android` folder in Android Studio v2022+

-## IOS Support

-I cannot provide IOS support myself because I do not have any apple devices.
-However, you can add it yourself.
-Check the CapacitorJS documentation for information on adding IOS as a build target.
+If you want to build for IOS, you will need to open the `ios` folder in XCode